 Until 2022, legal aid for these cases was almost always provided by aditus foundation, JRS and the Legal Clinic of the Faculty of Laws since the provision was not fully implemented.

-Since 2022 and throughout 2023, minors have full access to the legal aid lawyers provided by the Ministry for Home Affairs.
+Since 2022 and throughout 2023 and 2024, minors have full access to the legal aid lawyers provided by the Ministry for Home Affairs.

 According to the Ministry for Home Affairs,[22] legal aid lawyers are to provide the following assistance: